javiroza/ml-the-deuteron/README.md

 ![plot](./example_plots/master_plot.png)

 ### Step 6.
 Plotting wave functions and their variances.
 We open the script 'error_analysis/wf_variance/wf_var.py', set the initial parameters and run the file.
-This file will generate data in the same folder where it is located, which is necessary to generate FIGs.5 and 6 of the paper.
+This file will generate data in the same folder where it is located, which is necessary to generate FIGs. 5 and 6 of the paper.

 In order to generate FIG. 5 in the article we open the script 'error_analysis/wf_variance/var_plot_wf.py', set the initial parameters and run the file.
 This will generate the figure and store it in 'saved_plots/wf_variance_wf.pdf'.